 - Michelin star-quality culinary experience, including personal butler/sommelier, is already included in your fee when you privatize The Secret Table.
 Propose, toast, eat, and dance the night away … all in one dazzling setting with Eiffel Tower view;

-- bring your Paris proposal vision to life: you, your floral designer, and Paris proposal planner are free to transform The Secret Table as you see fit.
+- bring your marriage proposal vision to life: you, your floral designer, and Paris proposal planner are free to transform The Secret Table as you see fit.
 Candles?
 Check.
 Champagne?
 The more, the merrier.
 Band & ensembles?
 It’s her special day, right?

 Well, there are not many, except …